Mamouty/Order-Summary/README.md

 ### Useful resources

 - [GitHub "fatal: remote origin already exists"](https://stackoverflow.com/questions/10904339/github-fatal-remote-origin-already-exists) - This helped me fix the problem I had when trying to push this project to my remote repository on github.
+- [Deploy a React app to github-pages](https://www.freecodecamp.org/news/deploy-a-react-app-to-github-pages/) - I followed the steps listed in this page to deploy this project.

 ## Author